Tefaia/blockchain-hardhat/README.md

 <img width="960" alt="Dapp 17 Admin wallet it has gain 20 since the last two separate transactions " src="https://github.com/Tefaia/blockchain-dapp-backend/assets/83253423/585ed795-90c1-4fb3-a7e8-7ead42b10355">

 DEPLOYED on CLOUD with Automactic startup.
 No need to run in the Droplet console via digital Ocean Cloud and start each componet Blockchain, Backend and frontend separately anymore.
-I'm only using incognito due cache issues with my browser. http://209.38.153.171:3000
+I'm only using incognito due to cache issues with my browser. http://209.38.153.171:3000

 <img width="960" alt="Dapp Deployed on the CLOUD with Auto Startup im only using incognito due cache issues with my browser" src="https://github.com/Tefaia/blockchain-dapp-backend/assets/83253423/a25bd888-5a33-4dd9-a118-8c569bd7b2fb">